GluuFederation/docs-oxd-prod/3.1.4/sources/upgrade/index.md

 If you are upgrading oxd to the latest version, we have included auto-migration functionality to easily transfer your data files.

 oxd now uses configurable data storage (`h2`, `redis`, etc.) instead of JSON files.
-Configure an upgraded instance of oxd to use storage with data filled by previous installation (e.g. `h2`, `redis`).
+Configure a new instance of oxd 3.1.4 to use storage with data filled by previous installation (e.g. `h2`, `redis`).

 If it's an old instance of oxd which used json files as storage, please point `migration_source_folder_path` configuration property to the location where these files are located.
 Then start the `oxd-server` as usual.